-Proliferative Kidney Disease (PKD) is a temperature-dependent disease which is considered as an emerging threat to both wild and cultured salmonid fish in Europe (Okamura et al. 2011).
-The spread and consequences of the disease are suspected to be enhanced by warm water temperatures (Wahli et al. 2008, Bettge et al. 2009, Okamura et al. 2011).
+Proliferative Kidney Disease (PKD) is a temperature-dependent disease which is considered as an emerging threat of both, wild and cultured, salmonid fish in Europe (Okamura et al. 2011).
+The spread and the consequences of the disease are suspected to be enhanced by water temperature (Wahli et al. 2008, Bettge et al. 2009, Okamura et al. 2011).
 The disease is caused by Tetracapsuloides bryosalmonae (Myxozoa: Malacosporea) (Hedrick et al. 1993, Canning et al. 2000, Okamura et al. 2001) with bryozoans as invertebrate hosts (Anderson et al. 1999, Longshaw et al. 1999, Okamura et al. 2001) and salmonids as vertebrate hosts (Feist & Bucke 1993, Hedrick et al. 1993).
-T. bryosalmonae infects fish through the skin and gills of the fish (Feist et al. 2001, Longshaw et al. 2002).
+T. bryosalmonae infects fish through skin and gills (Feist et al. 2001, Longshaw et al. 2002).
 After invasion, this parasite is distributed systemically with the kidney as the main target organ (Kent & Hedrick 1985).
-Here, T. bryosalmonae multiplies and differentiate into extrasporogonic stages, mainly in the renal interstitium, and then into sporogonic stages in the tubular lumen.
-In youngof-the-year (YOY), proliferative and granulomatous nephritis and necrotizing vasculitis with thrombus formation are recorded as host reactions to parasite infestation (Hedrick et al. 1993, El-Matbouli & Hoffmann 1994, Bettge et al. 2009).
-In laboratory studies, surviving rainbow trout can recover with complete regeneration of renal morphology and parasite elimination (Schmidt-Posthaus et al. 2012).
-However, in field studies kidney regeneration and the parasite elimination in brown trout can be influenced and retarded by additional stress factors, like additional infectious diseases (Schmidt-Posthaus et al., 2013).
+Here, T. bryosalmonae multiplies and differentiate from extrasporogonic stages, mainly in the renal interstitium, to sporogonic stages in the tubular lumen.
+In young-of-the-year (YOY), proliferative and granulomatous nephritis and necrotizing vasculitis with thrombus formation are recorded as host reaction to parasite infestation (Hedrick et al. 1993, El-Matbouli & Hoffmann 1994, Bettge et al. 2009).
+In laboratory studies, we previously showed that surviving rainbow trout can recover with complete regeneration of renal morphology and parasite elimination (Schmidt-Posthaus et al. 2012).
+However, in field studies using brown trout we could show that these kidney regeneration and the parasite elimination can be influenced and retarded by additional stress factors, like additional infectious diseases (Schmidt-Posthaus et al., 2013).

-The rivers Redon and Foron are two French tributaries of Lake Geneva.
-In these rivers, decreases in the abundance of young-of-the-year (YOY) brown trout seems to be between 50 and 80% during the summer months of each year (A. Caudron, pers. comm.).
+The rivers Redon and Foron are two French tributaries of the Lake of Geneva.
+In these rivers decrease in population size of young-of-the-year (YOY) seems to be between 50 and 80% during the summer months of each year (A. Caudron, pers. comm.).

-The goal of this investigation was to examine if PKD, which is discussed as a causative factor contributing to brown trout decline in Switzerland, is present in the YOY brown trout in the rivers Redon and Foron.
-In the following part of the study, we investigated:
+The goal of this investigation was to examine if Proliferative Kidney Disease could be a possible cause for an increased mortality in YOY in the rivers Redon and Foron.
+In the following part of the study, we wanted to investigate

-- (i) if YOY are infected with T. bryosalmonae, - (ii) if a possible infection is associated with pathological lesions in the kidney, and - (iii) how a possible infection develops over the summer month.
+- (i) if YOY are infected with T. bryosalmonae, - (ii) if a possible infection is associated with pathological lesions in the kidney and - (iii) how a possible infection develops over the summer month.